rutgervana/advanced-Kicad-workshop/Guide/README.md

 esp8266.SetPosition(wxPointMM(100,100))
 ```
 Nothing changes after firing the command.
 To see the changes also apear in the editor.
-PCBnew must be given a sign that the display must be refreshed by running `Refresh()`{:.language-python}
+PCBnew must be given a sign that the display must be refreshed by running `Refresh()`
 ## Making the script
 Now that you have some basic understanding of the scripting process we will take our next to make a script.
 Some things you may have noticed is that if you typed the commands themself that there is no previous command button, but there is autocomple.
 For the next part we will be using some for-loops to speed things up and really get scripting.
 To make this easier we will be using an external editor.
 You can use your favorite editor.
 If you don't have one VScode or Notepad++ are good starting positions.
-- Make a file `place_leds.py`{:.language-python} in save it in an path without spaces(for windows make a direcroy on C:blabla).
+- Make a file `place_leds.py` in save it in an path without spaces(for windows make a direcroy on C:blabla).
 - Open it in the editor.
 - Place the following code in the file.